jladdjr/steno/README.md

 (The literal command used was
 `python3 git-filter-repo --path-glob 'plover/assets/*.json'`)
 [^3]: [Git Filter Repo](https://github.com/newren/git-filter-repo#how-do-i-use-it)
-was used to preserve the Git history for the Plover Q&A Plugin's example dictionaries.
+was used to preserve the Git history for the q-and-a.md dictionary.
 (The literal command used was
-`python3 git-filter-repo --path examples/dictionaries`)
+`python3 git-filter-repo --path dictionaries/q-and-a.md`)